-Once completed, the forms are to be signed by the opposition Team captain on the day.
-If forms are not filled out correctly, or they are illegible or incomplete, penalties are possible in accordance with Law 11.4.7.
-If, on a Team Sheet, a nickname has been used, then the Player will not be recorded, and the game will not count towards the Players eligibility for the finals.
+Once completed, the form is to be signed by the opposition Team captain on the day.
+If it is not filled out correctly, or it is illegible or incomplete, or a nickname has been used, then the Player will not be recorded, and the game will not count towards the Players eligibility for the finals.
 Please advise your Match Day Official of this fact.